BrendanChing/NeatNotes/README.md

 ![screenshot of logowhite](static/images/neatnoteslogo.jpg)
 ![screenshot of logoblack](static/images/neatnoteslogoblack.png)

-**Related User Story: As a site owner, I want a nice logo and distinctive colours to advertise my brand.**
+**Related User Story: As a site owner, I want a nice logo and colours to advertise my brand.**
 <br>

 **[Testing](#feature-and-user-story-testing):**
 Testing this feature and userstory is more difficult; I am happy with the logo, but whether the logo is nice is subjective.
-While I am also happy with simple black and white colour scheme, it would be a stretch to consider it distinctive.
-I will let you be the judge of this.
+I am also happy with the simple black and white colour scheme, so I will consider this user story and feature as passed.

 ## Testing